rpast/ALP/README.md

 6. **Access the application:**

 The app should open in your default web browser.
 If it doesn't, navigate to http://localhost:5000.
 First use involves creation of app.db file under ALP/static/data/dbs/.
 This is your SQLite database file that will hold conversation history and embeddings.
 Also, the script will download _'multi-qa-MiniLM-L6-cos-v1'_ (80 MB) to your PC from Hugging Face repositories.
-It will happen only once.
+It will happen automatically on a first launch.

 7. **Start using ALP:**

 ALP app interface consists of couple of sections:

-* ALP - HUB allows you to create new collection under 'Collections' or create/continue conversation session under 'Sessions'.
+* HUB allows you to create new collection under 'Collections' or create/continue conversation session under 'Sessions'.
-* In ALP - COLLECTIONS MANAGER you can create a new collection by specifying its name and uploading a pdf file.
+* COLLECTIONS MANAGER: create a new collection by specifying its name and uploading a pdf file.
+* SESSION MANAGER:
-* In ALP - SESSION MANAGER you can continue existing session by selecting it from dropdown and hitting 'Start'.
-You can create a new session there as well by defining its name and selecting collections linked to the session.
+  * continue existing session by selecting it from dropdown and hitting 'Start'.
+  * create a new session there as well by defining its name and selecting collections linked to the session.
+  * Select predefined agent role for the conversation.
+Works also for historical chats.
-* In ALP - SESSION window you can have a conversation over collections linked to the session.
+* SESSION window: talk to GPT model over collections linked to the session.
 Each time a similarity score is calculated between user's query and collections' embeddings, a list of most similar datasources is printed in the program's console.
 These sources will be passed as a context with the user's question to the GPT model.

 ## Screenshots
 <img src='https://github.com/rpast/ALP/blob/dmodel_updt/static/alp-hub.png?raw=true' width='600'></src>